I owe, I owe. So it's off to work I go.

 And so on my 25th birthday I decided, committed and began down my own "road less travelled".

-Today I'm a few decades further down my road as I continue on life's journey, however I now have the greater luxury of hindsight and experiences to reflect back and share with you what has worked what hasn't as well as some helpful tips for fellow travellers.
+Today I'm a few decades further down my road as I continue on life's journey and with the luxury of hindsight and experiences can now reflect back upon and share with you what worked what didn’t and the “one-two thing” to do every day.

 Five sailors are shipwrecked on a desert island.
 They quickly determine that the only other inhabitant of the island is a monkey and that the only food is coconuts.
 They set about collecting as many coconuts as they can and put them all in a very large pile.
 By nightfall they are too tired to divide the harvest; so they agree to go to sleep and share the coconuts equally the next morning.